 An advanced independent study designed in consultation with the major advisor and approved by the Chair of the Department.
-Prerequisites: Senior standing in nursing and permission of an instructor.
+Prerequisites: Senior standing in nursing and faculty permission.
+Fee required.

 OFF-CAMPUS (OC)

 Students granted acceptance for approved Northwest Nazarene University off-campus study programs will use the course numbers listed below along with the off-campus program course title.